jerryli99/jellytorrent/README.md

 ## Style guides
 Yes, I added the prefix jelly for every Python module name.
-Please don't judge if you attemp to.<br>
+Please don't judge if you attempt to.<br>

 I will stick to using double quotes for strings, dictionary keys, etc...until I have to use single quotes..<br>